logux/docs/examples/pagination.md

 ### Creating a new item

-From client, we send a `createPlayerAction` to the server.
+From the client, we send `createPlayerAction` to the server.

 The server handles the action and sends `playerCreatedAction` to **all clients** that are subscribed to the `players` channel: